rbagchi/git-dataframe-tools/README.md

 ### `git2df` Library: The Analytical Foundation

 *   **Deep Dive into Git History:** Extracts comprehensive commit information, including hash, parent hash, author details, commit date, message, and granular file-level changes (additions, deletions, change type, file paths).
-*   **Local and Remote Repositories:** Analyze local repositories using the `GitCliBackend` or remote repositories using the `DulwichRemoteBackend`.
+*   **Local and Remote Repositories:** Analyze local repositories using `GitCliBackend` or `Pygit2Backend`, or remote repositories using the `DulwichRemoteBackend`.
 *   **Structured Data for Analysis:** Delivers data in a commit-centric Pandas DataFrame, where each row precisely details a single file change within a commit.
 *   **Flexible Filtering:** Supports a wide array of filtering options (since, until, author, grep, merged-only, include/exclude paths) to pinpoint the exact data you need.

 ### `git-df` CLI: Your Data Extraction Powerhouse

-*   **Effortless Data Export:** Quickly extracts Git commit data from local or remote repositories and saves it to highly efficient Parquet files, optimized for large repositories and subsequent analytical workflows.
+*   **Effortless Data Export:** Quickly extracts structured Git commit data from local or remote repositories and saves it to highly efficient Parquet files, optimized for large repositories and subsequent analytical workflows.
 *   **Built-in Data Provenance:** Automatically embeds `data_version` and `description` metadata directly into your Parquet files, ensuring data integrity and compatibility for future use.
 *   **Cross-Environment Compatibility:** Designed for portable execution, ensuring your data extraction process is consistent wherever you run it.